 - Our parking lot is located on the south side of the church off Sherman Avenue.
 You may park in the lot at any time, whether for church events or for shopping or other errands in downtown Evanston; weekdays, see the church office at the Lake St. entrance to get a parking pass.
 On Sundays, additional parking is available across the street at the Holiday Inn or in Lot 6 on Lake St. across from the Police and Fire Headquarters.
-Parking meters are free on Sunday! - The parking lot entrance is an accessible entrance.
+Parking meters are free until 1:00 P.M. on Sunday. - The parking lot entrance is an accessible entrance.
 An elevator is located just inside that door. - Restrooms are downstairs near the meeting of the two hallways.
 Accessible restrooms are located near the elevator on both upper and lower levels.
 A gender-neutral restroom is located on the lower level by the elevator. - We love having children in worship!
+Activity bags are available from the greeters.
 There is a nursery and changing/crying room for parents to use, if needed, located downstairs.
 There are also changing tables in both restrooms on this level, by the elevator.
 An usher will be happy to direct you. - Hearing assistance is available.
 Ask an usher for equipment. - Wi-Fi is available throughout most of the building.
 The network is "Immanuel," password "allarewelcome".
 Please use the Internet responsibly!